TheViccs/TheViccs/README.md

-### Hi there 👋
+### Hi Im Victor... 👋

-I'm a Developer that i love write code to create software, each application have the objective to solve a problem.
+I'm a Developer that i love witting code to create software, each application have the objective to solve a problem.

 ## Where to find me...